functionguyy/technical_art/C_tutorials/c_variables.md

 int height;
 float profit;
 ```
-The first declaration states that height is a variable of type int, meaning
+The first declaration states that `height` is a variable of type `int`, meaning
 that height can store whole numbers.
-The second declaration says that profit is
+The second declaration says that `profit` is
-a variable of type float, meaning that profit can store numbers with digits
+a variable of type `float`, meaning that profit can store numbers with digits
 after the decimal points.

 After a variable has been declared it can be initialized (given a value) by